-We enjoy a daily act of collective worship, in many different ways, sometimes as a whole school or key stage or simply with our own class.
-We particularly enjoy having visitors to lead our worship including Reverend Sue from St Michael's, Reverend Eleanor from the Methodist church, Padre Chris from RAF Coningsby and the Open the Book team.
-Here is our current collective worship plan.
+We enjoy a daily act of collective worship, in many different ways, sometimes as a whole school, key stage and with our own class.
+We particularly enjoy having visitors to lead our worship including Reverend Sue from St Michael's Church, Padre Kate, Deacon Jayne from the Methodist Church, and the Open the Book team, led by Sandra Hulme.

 Our Church School Values